galaxyecology/communication/2020-01-galaxyeu-news/index.md

 It has the advantage that the maintenance of costum changes is a lot easier.
 You can think about it like a plugin concept for the Galaxy UI.
 Webhooks are powering the much loved XKCD or PhD comics that you see when you submit jobs or workflows for example - but this was just the first step ...

-Today we are proud to introduce you an extension that enables __you__ to helps our ecology community to annotate existing datasets by classifying hoverflies into male and female.
+Today we are proud to introduce you an extension that enables __you__ to help our ecology community to annotate existing datasets by classifying hoverflies into male and female.
 This information will help ecologist in further data treatment, for example to train future machine learning models.

 How it works and how to create new plugins of this kind?